 Council for Economic and Racial Equity

-The Prosper Portland Council for Economic and Racial Equity (CERE) is a group of individuals who have unique skills, experience, and expertise in the development and implementation of equitable economic development, and who will advise and guide our agency in achieving our equity goals.
+The Prosper Portland Council for Economic and Racial Equity (CERE) is a group of individuals who have unique skills, experience, and expertise in the development and implementation of equitable economic development, and who advise and guide our agency in achieving our equity goals.

 With the adoption of the 2015-2020 Strategic Plan by the Prosper Portland Board of Commissioners on May 13, 2015, the agency committed to build an economy that works for everyone, especially for communities of color and communities that have not traditionally benefitted from economic opportunities.
 Prosper Portland’s Equity Policy plays a critical role, ensuring implementation and monitoring of agency wide equitable practices.

 Roles and Responsibilities

 Members are entrusted to oversee the implementation and assess the progress of Prosper Portland’s Equity Policy.
 They will help to ensure racial and economic equity are the primary lenses used in Prosper Portland’s policies, programs, projects, and strategies to advance equitable outcomes.
 Initially, the major responsibilities will be to:

 - Ensure the agency is accountable to its Equity Policy and to assess its progress in meeting its goals.